kubernetes/website/content/en/blog/_posts/grokkin-the-docs.md

 ## Observation 08: SIG Docs is understaffed {#observation-8}

-Documentation is the #1 driver of software adoption<sup>1</sup>.
+Documentation is the number one driver of software adoption<sup>1</sup>.

-Yet few companies are willing to allocate tech writers at least half-time to Kubernetes.
-Many contributors are able to devote a small amount of time to SIG Docs but few are full-time.
-Of the people __reviewing and approving__ English language documentation, probably only one or two are allocated full-time.
-Of the people __contributing content__ to the English language documentation, probably less than a handful are allocated full-time.
-That's very disheartening for online documentation that has had over 53 million unique page views from users in 229 countries year-to-date in 2019.
+Many contributors devote a small amount of time to SIG Docs but only a handful are trained technical writers.
+Few companies have hired tech writers to work on Kubernetes docs at least half-time.
+That's very disheartening for online documentation that has had over 53 million unique page views from readers in 229 countries year to date in 2019.

 SIG Docs faces challenges due to lack of technical writers: